RehanAli7024/Azure-AI/README.md

 - **Analytics Dashboard** - Track usage patterns and improve responses
 - **Mobile Applications** - Native iOS and Android apps
 - **Enterprise Integration** - Connect with CRM, ticketing systems, and other business tools
+- **API Marketplace** - Sell our API to businesses for seamless integration into their existing applications and services

 ## 💖 Acknowledgements